 - Choose several other short books that are centered around Jesus Christ and can be read in one 15-minute reading session.
 I have some of our favorites listed HERE.

 - On Christmas day, read the “Christmas Story” from the book of Luke in the Bible.

 This is how our daily reading usually takes place:

 In the morning we have Bible Time which includes scripture reading.

 At some point during the day, we read a short Christmas-related book of choice (this does not happen every day, but sprinkled throughout December).

 In the evening, we read our daily chapter from the Advent storybook we have chosen for the year (Bartholomew’s Passage, etc.).

-Cultivating a love for our Lord Jesus Christ while encouraging a love of reading in our children is a win-win this Advent season!
-For some, this “activity” may seem too simple, but busy moms understand how creating a holiday season of rest that is focused on the true meaning of Christmas is not always easy.
+Cultivating a love for our Lord Jesus Christ while encouraging a love of reading in our children is a win-win this Christmas season!
+For some, this outline may seem too simple, but busy moms understand how creating a holiday season of rest that is focused on the true meaning of Christmas is not always easy.

-I hope that this Simple Advent Activity For Busy Moms helps you relax, slow down, and cherish this Christmas season with your children!
+I hope that the ideas and printable outline help you relax, slow down, and cherish this Christmas season with your children!